Frequently asked questions

 Our products are designed to limit their ecological footprint.
 The components are strategically selected and assembled to offer life expectancies comparable to the highest standards in the industry.
 All the materials used in the manufacturing of our walls come mostly from Quebec.
 The materials used in the composition of our walls are natural, recycled or recyclable.

 Was it Ramo who built the green wall that was demolished in Laval on Highway 440?

-The solutions deployed by Ramo are adapted from a Scandinavian concept and are composed of steel structures, dried willow facades and a rock wool acoustic core that provides the wall with absorbing properties.
-The wall is covered with a steel cap to increase the life span and climbing plants will vegetate the structure.
-This design provides long-lasting acoustic performance and offers a maintenance-free product that is more compatible with the needs of clients.
+The solutions deployed by Ramo are adapted from Danish and German concepts.
+They are made up of steel structures, facades made of dried willows or larch and an acoustic core made of rock wool giving the wall absorbent properties.
+The wall is covered with a steel coping to increase the lifespan and climbing plants will vegetate the work.
+This design provides long-lasting acoustic performance, while providing a maintenance-free product that is more compatible with customer needs.

-How long have you been making green screens?
+How long have you been making noise barriers?

-The Danish company Pilebyg has 25 years of experience in designing and manufacturing noise barriers in Scandinavia using willow as a material.
-Since May 2010, Ramo offers a range of noise barrier products manufactured in Quebec.
-It’s more than 10 km of sound barrier designed, manufactured and installed in the province for 10 years.
-With our partner, we remain at the cutting edge in the development of new products and we make sure to offer durable products in compliance with current standards.
+The Danish company Pilebyg has 25 years of experience in the design and manufacture of noise barriers in Scandinavia with the use of willows as materials.
+Since May 2010, Ramo has offered a line of noise barrier products made in Quebec.
+It is more than 10 km of acoustic screen designed, manufactured and installed in the province for 10 years.

 Are your walls as effective as a concrete wall in reducing noise?